What Is CGPA? Full Form, Meaning, Formula & Calculation Explained

 Many students feel confused about calculating CGPA, but the calculate is actually simple.

-- First, find the grade point for each subject.
+1. Find the grade point obtained in each subject.

-- Multiply the credits for each subject by its corresponding grade point.
+2. Multiply the grade point of each subject by its corresponding credit value.

-- Divide the total by the number of total credits.
+5. Divide the total weighted grade points by the total credits.

 Formula: